UmaAgg/Uma_portfolio/index.md

 - Crystal oscillators oscillate at a particular frequency, which controls the timing of the circuit.
 - Passive Buzzer- It can play a variety of noises, in the clock it's used as an alarm

+## Challenges

+I faced many challenges as it was my first project.
+After I thought I was done with the whole project I realized that it was only showing the default display and I was not able to change the time or use any of the functions.
+But I troubleshot and I realized that most of the wires in the back were touching.
+Another problem came up for me, but I noticed the display was not really showing at all, and at first, I thought it was the photoresistor, but the battery just fell out.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gzErr8VK5Jg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>